 Quick Answer

 The Investment Company Act of 1940 defines three types: face-amount certificate companies, unit investment trusts (UITs), and management companies (open-end and closed-end).
 Open-end funds forward-price at net asset value (NAV); closed-end funds trade at market price.
-Sales charges cap at 8.5% of the public offering price (POP), and funds distribute 90% of net investment income to stay pass-through.
+Sales charges cap at 8.5% of the public offering price (POP), and funds distribute 90% of investment company taxable income to stay pass-through.

 The whole unit on one sheet: how pooled products are classified, priced, sold, redeemed, and taxed.